galenhuntington/prelex/README.md

 For small bases, or large numbers, the first digit might overflow.
 If the first digit is the largest possible (e.g., 9 for base 10), then the second digit is consulted, and so on.
-In this way, we can have an infinity of values:
+In this way, there can be an infinity of values:

 ```haskell
 Prelude Prelex> 10000 :: Prelex 6 Integer